SeisComP/seiscomp/doc/base/tutorials/servefdsnws.rst

     $ seiscomp enable fdsnws
     $ seiscomp start fdsnws

-* Logging information goes to ~/.seiscomp/fdsnws.log
+* Logging information goes to :file:`~/.seiscomp/fdsnws.log` by default.
   Information about requests handled goes to the file named in `accessLog`, if you set this.

-To see the available configuration options, go to the Modules tab in scconfig.
+To see the available configuration options, go to the Modules tab in :program:`scconfig`.
 Under Utilities open "fdsnws" to reveal the options.
 To disable fdsnws-event, for instance, unlock the "serveEvent" area and uncheck this parameter.